INSPIRATION move me brightly!

 The Grateful Dead, 'Terrapin Station', 1977

-As I keep changing this website I like to recall that between 1855 and 1892 Walt Whitman published nine expanded and updated editions of Leaves of Grass.
+Between 1855 and 1892 Walt Whitman published nine expanded and updated editions of Leaves of Grass.
 I like the idea that Walt didn't try to publish many things, just one thing that was as good as he could make it.
-Even the selection of the current title of this section of the site, 'A Leaf in the Vine' is a nod to Whitman's 'Leaves of Grass', (although it is actually a quote from Brian Eno's 'Backwater').
+Even the title of this section of the site, 'A Leaf in the Vine' is a nod to Whitman's 'Leaves of Grass', (although a quote from Brian Eno's 'Backwater').

-In the field of biographical writing I have always been taken with Carl Jung's approaching his life from multiple angles in his book Memories, Dreams, and Reflections.
+In the field of biographical writing I am taken with Carl Jung's approaching his life from multiple angles in his book Memories, Dreams, and Reflections.
 I liked it so much that three of the major divisions in my site are 'Journey, Memories, and Reflections'.
 I owe him for that.

-At the top of many of the pages are quotes, mostly from song lyrics, but occasionally from books.
+At the top of many of the pages are quotes, mostly from song lyrics, but occasionally from books or other sources.
 There is a resonance between the thoughts and feelings of the artist and what I was thinking about or going through at a particular time.
 For many of the pages there were a half dozen quotes that felt appropriate, but in the end I went with what resonated most emotionally, rather than what made the most sense intellectually.
-I know that some purists may feel the need to point out that I have attributed the words to the artist or group from whom I heard them presented, rather than from the actual authors.
+Purists may feel the need to point out that I have attributed the words to the artist or group from whom I heard them presented, rather than from the actual authors.
 This was a conscious decision, as the quote refers to both the lyrics and the presentation.